brainsum/damo-distribution/README.md

     - `brainsum/jquery_ui_datepicker` was built on the core datepicker library but that has been removed in D9, meaning the module has been removed.
         - If it's still needed, some compatibility waw achieved in the new 3.0 version, but the CSS is broken (although the widget is still usable).
             - Users should not upgrade to this but use a different module instead.
 As of now no replacement module is available.
         - In line with this module getting removed the `field_expiration_date` field has been also removed from the default config.
 - 0.27.1:
     - `maillog` has no Drupal 9 compatibility.
 Recommended alternative is to send mails to a middleman services (e.g mailhog) until `maillog` receives proper support.
     - `exception_mailer` has no Drupal 9 compatibility.
 There's no recommended alternative, you need to wait for proper Drupal 9 support.

-Note, although uninstalled from Drupal, the composer.json still contains them.
-They are deprecated, and are going to be removed in `0.28.0`.

 - 0.27.2:
-    - `media_entity_video` is no longer needed as core has a `video_file` media source
+    - `media_entity_video` is no longer needed as core has a `video_file` media source.
+This version includes the community patch that does the migration to the core media source.
+- 0.27.3:
+   - `r4032login` is incompatible with Drupal 9, so it's getting uninstalled.
+   - `media_entity_video` is no longer needed, so it's getting uninstalled.